chinapedia/wikipedia.abstract.en/Page/Caldera.md

 Caldera formation

-Origin_of_volcanic_caldera_via_analogue_model.gif Toba_zoom.jpg image of Lake Toba, on the island of Sumatra, Indonesia (100 km/62 mi long and 30 km/19 mi wide, one of the world's largest calderas).
+image of Lake Toba, on the island of Sumatra, Indonesia (100 km/62 mi long and 30 km/19 mi wide, one of the world's largest calderas).
 A resurgent dome formed the island of Samosir.]]

 A collapse is triggered by the emptying of the magma chamber beneath the volcano, sometimes as the result of a large explosive volcanic eruption (see Tambora in 1815), but also during effusive eruptions on the flanks of a volcano (see Piton de la Fournaise in 2007)[2] or in a connected fissure system (see Bárðarbunga in 2014–2015).
 If enough magma is ejected, the emptied chamber is unable to support the weight of the volcanic edifice above it.
 A roughly circular fracture, the "ring fault", develops around the edge of the chamber.
 Ring fractures serve as feeders for fault intrusions which are also known as ring dikes.
 Secondary volcanic vents may form above the ring fracture.
 As the magma chamber empties, the center of the volcano within the ring fracture begins to collapse.
 The collapse may occur as the result of a single cataclysmic eruption, or it may occur in stages as the result of a series of eruptions.
 The total area that collapses may be hundreds or thousands of square kilometers.

 Mineralization in calderas

-Caldera_formation.gif Some calderas are known to host rich ore deposits.
+Some calderas are known to host rich ore deposits.
 Metal-rich fluids can circulate through the caldera, forming hydrothermal ore deposits of metals such as lead, silver, gold, mercury, lithium and uranium.[3]
 One of the world's best-preserved mineralized calderas is the Sturgeon Lake Caldera in northwestern Ontario, Canada, which formed during the Neoarchean era[4] about 2,700 million years ago.[5]

 Types of caldera